 It’s possible.
 It’s more probable that you will find a loan program with a low downpayment.
 Talking to a lender about today’s loan programs costs you nothing.
 Ask your agent to connect you with someone that can discuss the various types of loan programs on the market today.

-When Southern Nevada became a primarily distressed market, we saw a lot of AS IS wording and agreements.
 ‘AS IS’ basically means the seller isn’t going to make any repairs.
 This was common in foreclosures and short sales.
 What’s important to note though is that it doesn’t mean you can’t have a home inspection during the due diligence period – which you should.
-It also doesn’t mean that the seller doesn’t have to provide a sellers disclosure which is a document to inform you of any known issues with the house.
+It also doesn’t mean that the seller doesn’t have to provide a seller disclosure which is a document to inform you of any known issues with the house.
 They are still required to disclose all material defects.

 Glossary of Frequently used Real Estate Terms